koka-lang/koka/doc/spec/overview.kk.md

 # Why Koka? { #why; }

-There are many new languages being designed, but only seldomly they bring fundamentally new concepts (such as Haskell with pure versus monadic programming, or Rust with borrow checking).
+There are many new languages being designed, but only few bring fundamentally new concepts -- like Haskell with pure versus monadic programming, or Rust with borrow checking.

-Koka stands apart through _effect typing_, _effect handlers_,
+Koka distinguishes itself through _effect typing_, _effect handlers_,
 and _Perceus_ memory management:

 * The core of Koka consists of a small set of well-studied language